adhorn/chaos-ssm-documents/README.rst

 More information:
 -----------------

-`PLease read the following Blog post to understand in details how to use these SSM Documents. <https://www.medium.com/@adhorn>`_
+`Please read the following Blog post to understand in details how to use these SSM Documents. <https://medium.com/@adhorn/injecting-chaos-to-amazon-ec2-using-amazon-system-manager-ca95ee7878f5>`_